BIGJRA/BIGJRA.github.io/reborn.md

     - Rollout
     - Charge

 Pokemon Reborn's first gym leader comes in pretty hot.
-You'll notice that she mostly uses two strategies across her team: stacking Special Attack with Charge Beam and wearing out your Lv.
+You'll notice that she mostly uses two strategies across her team: stacking Special Attack with Electric Terrain boosted Charge Beam, and wearing out your Lv.
 20 and under Pokemon quickly with Sonic Boom.
 Her Electrode of course is very fast, and can employ both of these strategies effectively and then take out a chunk of your HP on the way out with Aftermath.
 Geodude and Voltorb also like to explode, and since the former's is boosted by STAB, Galvanize, and the field... it's gonna hurt.
 It doesn't help that Oricorio can hit hard and boost the speed of the entire team for a few turns.

 Her team luckily isn't super bulky, so trying to get something going with your own sweepers might be the key.
 Kricketune and Mightyena can really shine here, as well as your second stage starter especially with Torrent / Blaze / Overgrow.
-The single Elemental Seed we got earlier may be a good thing to try because of the Speed boost it grants to your Pokemon.
+The single Elemental Seed we got earlier can grant a Speed boost to the Pokemon holding it, which can be a key component of your strategy.
 Alternatively, if you got Zigzagoon you can use Mud Sport to destroy the field, making things a bit more even for you.

 Once you emerge victorious, you'll be given the *Volt Badge* as well as *TM57 Charge Beam*.
 TM's are infinite-use, so slap it on anything that can learn it.
 You also get to go up to Lv.
 25 now!
 Great job completing section 1 of Pokemon Reborn!